tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 <img src="figs/resampling.svg" width="70%" style="display: block; margin: auto;" />

 A common method for tuning models is [grid search](/learn/work/tune-svm/) where a candidate set of tuning parameters is created.
-The full set of models for every combination of the tuning parameter grid and the resamples is created.
+The full set of models for every combination of the tuning parameter grid and the resamples is fitted.
 Each time, the assessment data are used to measure performance and the average value is determined for each tuning parameter.

-The potential problem is, once we pick the tuning parameter associated with the best performance, this performance value is usually quoted as the performance of the model.
+The potential problem is that once we pick the tuning parameter associated with the best performance, this performance value is usually quoted as the performance of the model.
 There is serious potential for _optimization bias_ since we use the same data to tune the model and to assess performance.
 This would result in an optimistic estimate of performance.

 Nested resampling uses an additional layer of resampling that separates the tuning activities from the process used to estimate the efficacy of the model.
 An _outer_ resampling scheme is used and, for every split in the outer resample, another full set of resampling splits are created on the original analysis set.
 For example, if 10-fold cross-validation is used on the outside and 5-fold cross-validation on the inside, a total of 500 models will be fit.
 The parameter tuning will be conducted 10 times and the best parameters are determined from the average of the 5 assessment sets.
 This process occurs 10 times.